EnriqueSPR/Enrique_portfolio/README.md

 # [Project 1: Bike Usage Estimator](https://github.com/EnriqueSPR/Bicycle_Rental_Company)
-Supervised ML **regression problem** -> Predicting bike usage at a given day for a bike company.
+Supervised ML **regression problem** -> Predicting bike user usage for a bike company.

 **Description**: The aim is to use the [data from the past 10 years](https://www.capitalbikeshare.com/system-data) to develop a model that can predict bicycle usage (Number of trips and total time ride usage) at a given day.